iankorf/MCB185-2023/REFERENCE.md

-random.randint(a, b)  generates a random number from a to b (inclusive) random.random()       generates a random number 0 <= X < 1 random.choice()       chooses a random value from a container
+random.randint(a, b)  generates a random number from a to b (inclusive) random.random()       generates a random number 0 <= X < 1 random.choice()       chooses a random value from a container random.seed(a)        sets the random seed to integer a
 ```

 Loops